Ragy Tadrous

 Profile

-I am currently completing a White Rose Network funded PhD in the Department for Ageing and Stroke Research in the Leeds Institute of Health Sciences developing an intervention to reduce sedentary behaviour in community-dwelling older adults aged ≥75 years.
+I recenlty completed a White Rose Network funded PhD in the Department for Ageing and Stroke Research in the Leeds Institute of Health Sciences developing an intervention to reduce sedentary behaviour in community-dwelling older adults aged ≥75 years.
+I am supervised by Professor Andrew Clegg, Professor Anne Forster, Professor Amanda Farrin and Dr Peter Coventry.

-I have a keen interest in mixed-methods research and throughout my PhD I have undertaken several stuides including:
+I have a keen interest in mixed-methods research and throughout my PhD I have undertaken several studies including:

 • A mixed-method review of the literature relating to interventions to reduce sedentary behaviour in community-dwelling older adults.